tektutor/tekton-jan-2023/README.md

 - Container technology using this namespace isolates one container from another container

 ## What is a Container?
-- is nothing but normal application process that runs in a separate namespace
+- normal application process that runs in a separate namespace
 - is a sandbox environment which isolates your application using a namespace
 - self-contained services with all dependencies bundled within a container
-- one container represents one application (legacy appliction, it could be REST/SOAP/WebService, Microservice, Server application like DB Server, Web Server or App Server )
+- one container represents one application (legacy application, it could be a REST/SOAP/WebService, Microservice, Server application like DB Server, Web Server or App Server,etc )
 - the application that is containerized will also have all the dependencies of the application
 - is lightweight application virtualization technology
   - containers don't require dedicated hardwares unlike Virtual machines